Neural-network solutions to stochastic reaction networks: Results

-We next apply our approach to representative examples of stochastic reaction networks, including the genetic toggle switch \cite{terebus2019discrete}, the early life self-replicator \cite{PhysRevLett.115.158101}, the epidemic model \cite{thanh2015simulation}, and the intracellular signaling cascade \cite{gupta2021deepcme}.
-They separately demonstrate that our approach is applicable to the system with a multi-modal distribution, with an intrinsic constraint of the count conservation, with time-dependent parameters, and in the high dimension.
-The Supplementary has more examples: the birth-death process (Supplementary Fig.~\ref{Fig2}), the gene expression without regulations (Supplementary Fig.~\ref{FigS2}), an autoregulatory feedback loop (Supplementary Fig.~\ref{Fig4}), and more cases of the intracellular signaling cascade.
-The details of the VAN used for each model are listed in Supplementary TABLE~\ref{table1}.
+We apply our approach to representative examples of stochastic reaction networks, including the genetic toggle switch \cite{terebus2019discrete} and the intracellular signaling cascade \cite{gupta2021deepcme}.
+They separately demonstrate that our approach is applicable to systems with a multimodal distribution and in high dimensions.
+More examples are provided in the Supplementary: the birth-death process (Supplementary Fig.~2), gene expression without regulation (Supplementary Fig.~3), an autoregulatory feedback loop \cite{sukys2022approximating} (Supplementary Fig.~4), the early life self-replicator \cite{PhysRevLett.115.158101} (Supplementary Fig.~5), the epidemic model \cite{thanh2015simulation} (Supplementary Fig.~6), where the last two examples respectively have an intrinsic constraint of count conservation or time-dependent parameters.
+The computational time and the hyperparameters of the VAN for all the examples are in Table~\ref{table1}.
+With the VAN, tracking the joint distribution becomes computationally efficient for stochastic reaction networks.

-To evaluate the accuracy of the learnt distribution, we compare the resultant marginal distribution of one species with those from the other numerical methods, including the Gillespie algorithm or the finite state projection.
-For the present models, the Gillespie simulation is sufficient for the comparison on the marginal statistics, based on the analytical or numerical analysis in the original literature of the models.
-The finite state projection is used to as a comparison in the model of autoregulatory feedback loop, where the bimodal distribution of the protein is captured consistently by this method and the VAN.
-The distance between the marginal distributions of our method and the other numerical method is quantified by the Hellinger distance.
-We also find a match between the VAN and the ACME method on learning a multi-modal distribution for the genetic toggle switch.
-To further highlight the flexibility of the VAN to capture the full joint probability distribution, in each example we show the joint distribution for two of the species (heatmaps in each figure), as the joint distribution of more species is infeasible to be visualized clearly.
-With the VAN, tracking the joint distribution becomes feasible and computationally efficient for high-dimensional systems.
+To benchmark our method, we compare with the other numerical methods.
+Specifically, the Gillespie simulation is used as the comparison of the marginal statistics for all the examples.
+The finite state projection agrees with our result in the autoregulatory feedback loop with the bimodal distribution of the protein.
+We also find a match between the VAN and the ACME method \cite{terebus2019discrete} on learning the multimodal distribution for the genetic toggle switch.
+To highlight the effectiveness of the VAN on capturing the joint distribution, in each example we show the joint distribution for two of the species (heatmaps).
+We next provide the results for the toggle switch and the intracellular signaling cascade.